 This is the first in a series of posts to help you discover your Irish roots.
 This first installment you will probably be familiar with, but we hope our tips might still be useful.
-We will get to the more ‘obscure’ resources in later posts.

 This should really be your first port of call for your research into your Irish roots.
 Unfortunately, during the Civil War which followed the War of Independence most censuses were destroyed.
 Only the 1901 and 19011 remain, although there is a list at the National Archives from people who applied for a copy of their entry in the 1841 or 1851 Census to prove that they were old enough to claim a pension when this was introduced.

 - Ability to read/write

 Both can be searched free online.
 The surname requires exact spelling so you might try a number of variations, and I have seen cases of misspelling which makes it very hard to find someone.
 You should also note that ages can be wrong; these were often estimated, or people lied about their age to be older (for a job or pension entitlements) or younger.
 Unless you are lucky enough to have a very uncommon surname, you will need a townland as well.
 Alternatively, you might consider searching for a townland and review all occupants.
 It is possible to refine the search with additional data, but unless you are very sure about your information, it is best to start wide and narrow it down until you get a reasonable number of records.
 These you review record by record.
 Make sure to tick the “Show All Information” box.
 The database contains both a transcription and images of the original census form.
 The latter also contains a description of the buildings occupied by the household (Form B1).